vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/dhl_credentials.rst

 How to get DHL credentials for integration with Odoo?
 =====================================================

-In order to use the Odoo DHL API, you will need:
+In order to use the Leansoft DHL API, you will need:

 - A DHL.com SiteID